 Attentional subsetting theory posits that participants only attend to and process a small subset of item features in episodic memory tasks.
 The theory examines the dimensionality of the feature space; if large, working representations will tend to be sparse, with very little cross-talk interference across list items, and if small, they will not be sparse, resulting in considerable interference.
 This provides a continuum account of list-strength effects in recognition, which have otherwise been thought to be null, but are positive and large in the production effect and sometimes inverted in manipulations of stimulus duration, which we replicate in two pre-registered experiments.
-The theory can be incorporated into any model with a vector representation of items, offering a nuanced understanding of key phenomena, including the list-strength effect and the production effect in recognition tasks.
+The theory explains additional features of production-effect data.
+Finally, the theory can be incorporated into any model with a vector representation of items, offering a nuanced understanding of key phenomena, including the list-strength effect and the production effect in recognition tasks.